StephaneTy-Pro/awesome-list/README.md

 	- [Awesome Go - Libhunt](https://go.libhunt.com/) - A list of great libraries for Go
 - Javascript
 	- For The Web
 		- [StickyState] (https://github.com/soenkekluth/sticky-state) - StickyState adds state to position:sticky elements and also polyfills the missing native sticky feature.
+- Json
+  - [Json Generator] (http://www.json-generator.com/) Generate complex json data from a description (support function returned data)
 - PHP
  	- [Php The RightWay] (http://www.phptherightway.com/) - A list of good practices for PHP lang